xanvierb/docker-kennissessie-2019-12-12/ForkBomb.md

 docker pull debian:sid-slim
 docker run -d --entrypoint /usr/bin/tail debian:sid-slim -f /dev/null
 ```
+ - Copy `fork` into the container using `docker cp fork <container>:/usr/local/bin/fork`
  - Set up two parallel sessions in the container using `docker exec -it <container> /bin/sh`
  - In one `exec` session, set up a `watch ps aux`
- - In another kick off the fork-bomb
+ - In another experiment with `fork`.
+You can pass it a memory limit or just let it attempt to create 200 subprocesses by default.
  - Does your limit work?

 ### B: what if you did not apply a limit:

  - Much the same as the previous one, except leave out the limit.
-You may have done this one already inadvertently if you skipped over the previous instructions a bit...
+Then, crank up the number of processes for `fork` to 4294967297 (2^32 + 1) or use one of the 'real' fork-bomb examples instead of the `fork` program.
+What happens?